ManjuLanjewar/vsd-hdp/README.md

 <pre>verilog_files$ gvim ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib</pre>

+To enter text in lib file, give : and then write "vsp" to split specific cell

 Max Transition of 1.5pf
 Cload = Coutput pin + Cnet + Σ Ci/p capacitance
 Delay is function of input capacitance.
 If cell is loaded beyond limit then output may not rise at all or it may take so slow to rise that delay will be in order of milisecond or micro second and we want delay should be in few nanosecond and entire ckt operation will jeoparadise.This should not happen.
 Lib itself contain information about max capacitance limit.But this is lib max capacitance and set to larger value 1.5pf and should never reach this lib limit.
 This limit can be overwrite in Design Compiler.